jtamames/SqueezeMeta/README.md

 e.g. `restart.pl <projectname> -step 6` would restart the pipeline from the taxonomic assignment of genes.
 The different steps of the pipeline are listed in section 1.

 ### Running scripts
-Also, any individual script of the pipeline can be run in the upper directory to the project using the same syntax:
+Also, any individual script of the pipeline can be run using the same syntax:

 `script <projectname>` (for instance, `04.rundiamond.pl <projectname>` to repeat the DIAMOND run for the project)